telyotarsyn/Statistics/README.md

-Here are a statistical analysis and some prediction for University educational course of US Air Pollution data for 2000-2016.
+Here are a statistical analysis and some prediction of US Air Pollution data for 2000-2016 time period for University educational course.

 Link of dataset: https://www.kaggle.com/sogun3/uspollution